plan44/vdcd/README.md

 vdcd however is not limited to the set of features listed above - it is based on a generic C++ framework called [**p44vdc**](https://github.com/plan44/p44vdc) which is included as a submodule into this project.

 **p44vdc** is designed for easily creating additional integrations for many other types of third-party hardware.
-The framework implements the entire complexity of the digitalSTROM vDC API and the standard behaviour expected from digitalSTROM buttons, inputs, (possibly dimming) outputs and various sensors.
+The framework implements the entire complexity of the Digital Strom vDC API and the standard behaviour expected from Digital Strom buttons, inputs, (possibly dimming) outputs and various sensors.

 For new hardware, only the actual access to the device's hardware needs to be implemented.